The House of Love: Formation and debut album (1986–1989)

 Following Heukamp's departure, The House of Love began working on their debut album.
 The recording sessions were completed in just over a week, but the mixing sessions, allegedly fuelled by copious use of LSD, proved more problematic, with producer Pat Collier dealing with the final mix after disagreements within the band.
 The album was preceded by the release of "Christine" as a single in May 1988, which reached No. 1 in the independent charts.
 Later in May, the debut album was released.
 As with The German Album, the album lacked a formal title anywhere on the sleeve, and therefore became generally known as The House of Love.
 A stand-alone single, "Destroy The Heart", was eventually voted single of the year in DJ John Peel's Festive Fifty.

 Following the success of the first album which topped the indie charts in Europe, the band opted to sign to Fontana Records (and PolyGram in the US), with Creation label head Alan McGee continuing for a while as manager.
-Ominously, by this time the band's drug use had begun to escalate even further, as had internal problems with egos and dissension.
+Ominously, by this time the band's drug use had begun to escalate as had internal problems with egos and dissension.

 The first House of Love release on the Fontana label was the single "Never", which was issued against the band's wishes, and stalled just outside the Top 40.
 During summer 1989, The House of Love played a week-long residency at the I.C.A. in London, varying their sets and featuring support bands as diverse as Pere Ubu, Stone Roses and the Rainbirds.

 The recording and mixing of the band's next album (and first for Fontana) was beset with problems.
 The band members were distracted by hedonism, ego and indecision, going through four different producers and multiple studios.
 The stress of Fontana's commercial expectations were also playing a part.
 In 2005, Chadwick recollected that "the guy who signed us (Dave Bates) had signed Def Leppard and Tears for Fears so he had a lot of clout.
 He insisted on putting us together with producers who were quite obviously wrong for us.
 He was completely uninterested in anything that didn't have a huge chorus in it.
 He wanted hits, basically.
 He also ordered a load of remixes that we hadn't authorised and we absolutely loathed."